perses/perses/docs/api/datasource.md

 ## Choose a scope

-There are three different scopes in which you can define a datasource, depending on which point you want it to be shared.
+There are three different scopes in which you can define a datasource, depending on how much you want it to be shared.

 - for common use cases, use higher scopes to reuse the same datasource on multiple dashboards
 - for more specific needs, use lower scopes to restrict the datasource availability to a specific set of (or even a single) dashboard(s).